YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/creating-commands-functions.md

     public void Awake() {

-        // Create a new command called 'camera_look', which looks at a target. dialogueRunner.AddCommandHandler(
+        // Create a new command called 'camera_look', which looks at a target.
+        // Note how we're listing 'GameObject' as the parameter type. dialogueRunner.AddCommandHandler<GameObject>(
             "camera_look",     // the name of the command CameraLookAtTarget // the method to run
         );
     }

-    // The method that gets called when '<<camera_look>>' is run. private void CameraLookAtTarget(string[] parameters) {
+    // The method that gets called when '<<camera_look>>' is run. private void CameraLookAtTarget(GameObject target) {

-        // Take the first parameter, and use it to find the object string targetName = parameters[0];
-        GameObject target = GameObject.Find(targetName);

-        // Log an error if we can't find it if (target == null) {
+        if (target == null) {
-            Debug.LogError($"Cannot make camera look at {targetName}:" + "cannot find target");
-            return;
+            debug.Log("Can't find the target!");
         }
         // Make the main camera look at this target Camera.main.transform.LookAt(target.transform);
     }